Space Launch System: Launches

 Originally planned for late 2016, the uncrewed first flight of SLS slipped more than twenty-six times and almost six years.
 As of earlier that month, the first launch was originally scheduled for 8:30 am EDT, 29 August 2022.
 It was postponed to 2:17 pm EDT (18:17 UTC), 3 September 2022, after the launch director called a scrub due to a temperature sensor falsely indicating that an RS-25 engine's hydrogen bleed intake was too warm.
 The 3 September attempt was then scrubbed due to a hydrogen leak in the tail service mast quick disconnect arm, which was fixed; the next launch option was at first a period in late October and then a launch in mid-November, due to unfavorable weather during Hurricane Ian.
-It launched on November 16.
+It launched on 16 November.

 NASA originally limited the amount of time the solid rocket boosters can remain stacked to "about a year" from the time two segments are joined.
-The first and second segments of the Artemis 1 boosters were joined on 7 January 2021.
+The first and second segments of the Artemis I boosters were joined on 7 January 2021.
 NASA could choose to extend the time limit based on an engineering review.
-On 29 September 2021, Northrop Grumman indicated that the limit could be extended to eighteen months for Artemis 1, based on an analysis of the data collected when the boosters were being stacked; an analysis weeks before the actual launch date later extended that to December 2022 for the boosters of Artemis 1, almost two years after stacking.
+On 29 September 2021, Northrop Grumman indicated that the limit could be extended to eighteen months for Artemis I, based on an analysis of the data collected when the boosters were being stacked; an analysis weeks before the actual launch date later extended that to December 2022 for the boosters of Artemis I, almost two years after stacking.

-In late 2015, the SLS program was stated to have a 70% confidence level for the first Orion flight that carries crew, the second SLS flight overall, to happen by 2023; as of November 2021, NASA delayed Artemis 2 from 2023 to May 2024.
-In March 2023, NASA announced they had delayed Artemis 2 to November 2024.
+In late 2015, the SLS program was stated to have a 70% confidence level for the first Orion flight that carries crew, the second SLS flight overall, to happen by 2023; as of November 2021, NASA delayed Artemis II from 2023 to May 2024.
+In March 2023, NASA announced they had delayed Artemis II to November 2024, in January 2024 the mission was further delayed to September 2025, and in December 2024 it was announced that the launch was pushed back to April 2026.